njuptlogic/Pillar_fusion/README.md

 ### What's new here?
 #### 🔥 Beats previous SOTAs of outdoor multi-modal 3D Object Detection and BEV Segmentation
-Our approach has achieved the best performance on multiple tasks (e.g., 3D Object Detection and BEV Map Segmentation), and it is highly versatile, requiring only the replacement of the backbone.

 ##### 3D Object Detection
 <div align="left">
   <img src="assets/Figure4.png" width="700"/>